UN-OCHA/rwint9-site/html/modules/custom/content_entity_clone/README.md

 Field processing
 ----------------

-A simple field processor plugin system is provided that allow to tranform a field's values before it is copied to the new entity to be created.
+A simple field processor plugin system is provided that allows tranforming a field's values before it is copied to the new entity to be created.

 See `\Drupal\content_entity_clone\Plugin\FieldProcessorInterface`.